Scroll to top

 Intrauterine Insemination and In Vitro Fertilization are the most common fertility treatments for same-sex female couples.
 One partner must carry the baby, but it’s not uncommon for the other partner to donate the egg.
 Mandatory fertility screening can help you make that decision easier.

-Another question to keep in mind is who will donate the sperm.
+As well, another question to keep in mind is who will donate the sperm.
 Donor sperm is a popular option, but some couples choose a friend instead.

 Non-Binary & Transgender Family Building

-In most cases, hormone therapy must be paused while pursuing fertility treatments.
+However, in most cases, hormone therapy must be paused while pursuing fertility treatments.
 It’s best to book an appointment with our clinic to go over the specifics of your case.

 Emotional Support During LGBTQ+ Fertility